Media portrayal of lesbians: Manga, anime, and animation

 There were numerous characters in Western animation.
 Patty Bouvier in The Simpsons, Korra in the series finale of The Legend of Korra where she held hands with Asami in a similar theme to Avatar: The Last Airbender's series finale with Aang and Katara.
 Pearl in Steven Universe, and Ruby and Sapphire in Steven Universe who have a romantic relationship with each other, and stay permanently fused to form Garnet.
-Amity Blight in the series The Owl House has been described as a lesbian, since she has a crush on her classmate, Luz Noceda.
+Amity Blight in the series The Owl House has been described as a lesbian, since she is in a relationship with her classmate, Luz Noceda.

 In recent years, lesbian characters have gained relative prominence in various formats, especially since 2013 with the advent of streaming platforms like Netflix and Hulu.
 She-Ra and the Princesses of Power, which streamed on Netflix, featured various lesbian characters, such as, Netossa, Spinnerella, Adora, and Catra, the latter two around whom the story revolves.

 Video games

 SaGa Frontier (a PlayStation title produced by Square) has a lesbian character named Asellus.
 Another character named Gina is a young girl who tailors Asellus' outfits, often discusses her deep attraction to Asellus and becomes her bride in one of the game's many endings.
 However, much related dialogue and some content has been edited out of the English-language version.
 The PlayStation title Fear Effect 2: Retro Helix (a prequel to Fear Effect) reveals that Hana Tsu Vachel, a main character in both games, had a sexual relationship with a female character named Rain Qin.
 Strawberry Panic! is a mild Japanese lesbian game for PlayStation 2 featuring romance amongst a group of female students living in a common all-girls' boarding house atop Astrea Hill.
 Tristia of the Deep-Blue Sea, Neosphere of the Deep-Blue Sky, Akai Ito and Ayakashi Ninden Kunoichiban, Fatal Frame II: Crimson Butterfly, Kashimashi: Girl Meets Girl are widely known in Japan.
 Chloe Price from the choice-based games Life Is Strange and its prequel Life Is Strange: Before the Storm, fell in love with both Rachel Amber and/or Max Caulfield, depending on the actions of the player.
 Gone Home is an interactive story game made by Fullbright that follows the story of a girl, Sam, who falls in love with her female best friend.
-In The Last of Us Part II, Ellie has a girlfriend.
+In The Last of Us Part II, Ellie has a bisexual girlfriend.
 The party member Juhani in Star Wars: Knights of the Old Republic, a video game, is lesbian, though bugged coding on the initial release allowed her to be attracted to the player character regardless of gender.
 In subsequent patches, she reverts to same-sex preferences, with her and another female Jedi were also heavily implied to be lovers, making Juhani the first known gay character in the Star Wars universe.